Phileosopher/commonplace/people-culture-cults_.md

 However, long-term cults will adopt a few other types of people:

-- Cluster B personality disorders will join a cult for [personal gain](purpose.md).
+- [Cluster B personality disorders](mind-neurodivergence.md) will join a cult for [personal gain](purpose.md).
 - People [suffering severe hardship](hardship.md) will join cults if they think that's their only option.
 - Anyone born into a cult [family](people-family.md) will adopt the [lifestyle](people-culture.md) and a severe [false self](personality.md) which conforms to the above simply to survive.

 Usually, joining a cult requires a large personal sacrifice.

-- This sacrifice ensures the member has found [meaning](meaning.md) for the rest of their interactions with the group, since their efforts will validate that the sacrifice was worth it.
+- This sacrifice ensures the member has found [meaning](meaning.md) regading the group, since their efforts will validate that the sacrifice was worth it.
 - Further sacrifices compound onto the first sacrifice, meaning they develop *more* of a sense of meaning as they continue to give over everything to the group.
 - Eventually, they've sacrificed all sense of [self](humanity.md), [identity](identity.md), [ownership](people-boundaries.md), or [agency](decisions.md), and are so deeply entrenched into their efforts that the slightest [hope](understanding-certainty.md) of any redemption can [keep them going](success-5_persevering.md).